botpress/documentation-v12/docs/managing/authentication.md

 - A SAML IdP (Identity Provider)

 ### Quick Start
 Let's use SAML to authenticate a user.
-We will use [jumpcloud](), a popular authentication provider.
+We will use `jumpcloud`, a popular authentication provider.
 Head over to the User Authentication menu and select SSO.
 Select a SAML Identification provider from the ones available on the list or create a new one.
 For this tutorial, we used Google.
 Enter the required information, supplying your domain name at all positions marked **YOURDOMAIN**

 After creating your application, you will get the option to download your certificate.
 Your entry point url will appear next to your application labeled as IdP URL.